 Message In A Bottle

-Unbeknownst to Silas Deane, his friend Edward Bancroft was a British spy who kept the British government apprised of negotiations between the French and the three American diplomats.
+Unbeknownst to Silas Deane, his friend Edward Bancroft worked as a British spy who kept the British government apprised of negotiations between the French and the three American diplomats.
 Some historians claim Deane had to know Bancroft was a spy and was therefore one himself.
 Some even claim Franklin was a spy for the same reason.
 Bancroft himself has been unfairly reviled as a despicable traitor.

 Bancroft was a spy, not a traitor, said Schaeper.
 He was born in Westfield, Mass., in 1745.
 During his entire life, he was loyal to Great Britain, if not to his friend Silas Deane.
 In the late 1760s, Bancroft moved to London, where he wrote novels, practiced medicine, experimented with electricity and studied inks and dyes.
 He also supported American grievances against Britain.

 When the war broke out, the British government asked Bancroft to go to Paris and report on Lee, Franklin and Deane.
 He did.
 Once a week he stealthily put a bottle that contained a message into a hollow tree in the Tuileries Garden.
 An hour later, another British agent retrieved the message.
-In that way, the British government knew far more about what was happening in Paris than the Continental Congress did.
+In that way, the British government knew far more about events in Paris than the Continental Congress did.

 “There is not one shred of evidence that Deane or Franklin knew Bancroft was a British spy,” Schaeper said.
 “There’s lots of evidence to the contrary.”